Avery County Schools Ameriflex FSA 2026-2027

 YOU CAN MAKE THE FOLLOWING BENEFIT ELECTIONS DURING THE ANNUAL ENROLLMENT PERIOD:

-⁺You will need to re-enroll in the Flexible Spending Accounts if you want them to continue each year.
+⁺You will need to re-enroll in Health Insurance, Health Savings Accounts, Flexible Spending Accounts, Dental Insurance, and Vision Insurance if you want these benefits to continue each year.

 IMPORTANT NOTE & DISCLAIMER